-Chantecaille's cream is super rich and is infused with plant stem cells to plump and lift the skin while reducing the appearance of fine lines and wrinkles.
-It has a rose water base that is calming and has aromatherapy benefits.
+Chantecaille's cream is super rich and infused with plant stem cells to plump and lift the skin while reducing the appearance of fine lines and wrinkles.
+It has a rose-water base that is calming and has aromatherapy benefits.

 "[This is] the absolute best morning super-hydrating, antioxidant-rich serum for mature skin, especially because it comes in individual glass ampoules that ensure no breakdown or oxidation of the active ingredients, so each morning, you are giving your skin the most potent formulation," Kim says.

 "It contains three different ceramides as well as glycerin, hyaluronic acid, cholesterol, dimethicone, and petrolatum," Gmyrek says.
 "It is also emollient but not greasy.
 [It's at an] excellent price point and is fragrance-free."

 There are five types of hyaluronic acid in this product, which will keep the skin hydrated for up to 48 hours.
 The formula will also protect against free radicals and keep the skin looking glowy.

 "This is my favorite nighttime nourishing, luxurious serum that combines age-defying snail growth factor and intense hydration," Kim explains.
 "The formula is also extremely gentle and can be used post-procedure as well to accelerate healing."

 "I also love Vanicream's body cream," says Imahiyerobo-Ip.
 "This is great for anyone with mature, sensitive skin.
 It's free of all dyes, fragrances, and preservatives.
 It's extremely hydrating and is a great go-to for mature skin."